- Home

 Beach Water Testing

-All bathing beaches are tested weekly from Memorial Day through Labor Day.
+All public bathing beaches are required by the State to be tested weekly from Memorial Day through Labor Day for bacteria.
+This includes:

 State bathing beach water quality testing requirements are as follows: